-I do not willingly provide anything for court, custody, or divoce proceedings.
-If for some reason I am not able to avoid there will be full day fees associated with my providing records or attendence for court.
+We do not willingly provide anything for court, custody, or divoce proceedings.
+If for some reason we are not able to avoid court there will be full day fees associated with us providing records or attendence for court.

 Couples therapy is not appropriate for couples experiencing domestic violence in the home.